Rio-Kashimoto/Phylotranscriptome/README.md

-This page will explain the details about the phylogeney approach from De-novo transcriptome dataset without reference genome dataset.
+**Phylotranscriptomic: phylogenetic approach from *De-novo* transcriptome dataset without reference genome dataset.**

 For more details see the phylo transcriptomic papers below.
 Kashimoto et al 2022,